Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 - Merged JSON represents the combination of the PDF and XML sources.

 - Mapping JSON links the building elements in a SAP XML to the HEM input file.
+Manual mappings and blocked mappings are preserved when the comparison is refreshed.

 - Diff JSON represents the difference between the current HEM input file and the SAP data described in the Merged JSON and linked by the Mapping JSON.